npetrangelo/BFTML/docs/notes.md

 Components composed of the primitives should use an interpreted language.
 Interpreter and runtime should be compiled to WASM.
 Builds near instantaneously for rapid HMR.

+Next up:
+- Add wasmtime and make interface for wasm shaders
+- Accept shaders of all types supported by WGPU to define custom elements, including SPIR-V.
+Identify which shader type to use by file extension.